dgwyer/server-side-render-x/README.md

       spinnerLocation={{right: 0, top: 10, unit: 'px'}}
     />

-The above value for `spinnerLocation` is the default value used internally, so leave this blank unless you need to specifically change it.
+The above value for `spinnerLocation` is the default value used internally, so you can leave this blank unless you need to specifically change it.